JarifAftab/3DZombieFPS/README.md

 # README #
 Hello, thanks for showing intrest in my first Unreal Engine game.
 However, the project files are much too large for GitHub and BitBucket so instead I put a link.
+You can also click the other link for the HTML version.
+Simply download it and launch the Unreal Server starter and you can play it.
 Simply download the file and it will contain the entire Unreal Engine project.

 If you want to play the game here are the controls: